Starting College in September 2022?

 Travelling to college

-It’s easy to get to and from college, as all four of our campuses are well-serviced by local bus services, with King’s Lynn campus also being a short walk from the train station.
+It's easy to get to and from college, as all of our campuses are well-serviced by local bus services and the King's Lynn campus being a short walk from the train station.

-The college works in conjunction with local county councils and providers to operate various bus routes to and from each campus to cater for full time students.
+The college works in conjuction with local county councils and providers to operate various bus routes to and from each campus to cater for our full-time students.
 We've created a transport calculator to help you find the most suitable and cheapest route into college.
 If you are travelling into college, it's important that you complete our transport calculator first.

 If you live in the Fenland area, you may be eligible for our CWA Travel Subsidy, which will leave you with a maximum of £100 to pay for a bus into college!
 You can find more details here.